 Vista fonts: a discussion

-Elsewhere, the typophiles give a thorough discussion, pro and against.
+The typophiles give a thorough discussion, pro and against Microsoft's Vista fonts in 2007.
 Here are some excerpts:

 - [Stephen Coles in 2008---"pro"] The Vista fonts are hampered by the anti-Microsoft sentiment common among designers.
 Perhaps there is also a segment of type users who see Colibri and the other C-fonts as made specifically for ClearType -- for the screen -- not for professional print design.
 Personally, I think the series is one of the brightest things MS has done in years and they continue to school Apple on commitment to typography, but I haven't seen much of the Vista fonts in offline use.